kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 An Exploration of Investor Strategies and Outcomes on the Roller Coaster Ride in NFT Markets
 - <b>YoungJin Kwon</b>, Teng Ye, and Alok Gupta
 - Submitted to  <i>Information Systems Research<i>
-- To be presented at <i>Information Systems Research<i> - INFORMS ISS Paper Development Workshop
+- To be presented at Information Systems Research - INFORMS ISS Paper Development Workshop
 - Presented at WITS 2023

 Balancing the Gendered Art Price: The Impact of Decentralized Marketplace on Minority Artists